 Join the F45 family

 For those who love the thrill of pushing themselves to the limit, F45 offers that and then some.
-It’s the type of place where you leave your laziness and excuses at the door and work.
+It’s the type of place where you leave your excuses at the door and work.
 After 45-minutes, you’ll leave with an unrivalled endorphin rush and a feeling that you’ve worked every single inch of your body.
 If you’re bored with your typical gym workout and need someone or something to push you, then I’d highly recommend F45 for a good swift kick up the arse!